 The IP Smart Wi-Fi replaced the previous Smart Bluetooth version.
 You can control it with your phone via the Instant Pot app.
 The app also has pre-programmed recipes and alerts to make cooking even easier.
 The cooker has an LCD display and status icons too, so you can easily check on your meal.
 The pot connects to Alexa and Google Assistant for voice control too.

 The Smart Wi-Fi has 13 different built-in programs: Soup/broth, meat/stew, bean/chili, cake, slow cook, sauté/searing, rice, multigrain, porridge, steam, yogurt, keep warm, and pressure cook.
-The 6-quart version (the only size available) is sleek and stylish, and it retails for $120.
+The 6-quart version (the only size available) is sleek and stylish.
+The Wi-Fi-enabled Pot currently retails for $120.

 Instant Pot Duo Crisp + Air Fryer

-The ability to make crispy and dry foods was one of the biggest features the Instant Pot was lacking.
-One of the more innovative new instant pot models, the 8-quart Instant Pot Duo Crisp, is an air fryer and a multifunctional pressure cooker.
-It does everything the Instant Pot does — pressure cook, sauté, steam, slow cook, sous vide, and keep warm — but can also roast, bake, broil and dehydrate.
+The ability to make crispy and dry foods was one of the most significant features the original Instant Pot lacked.
+One of the more innovative new instant pot models checks all the boxes, though.
+The 8-quart Instant Pot Duo Crisp is an air fryer and a multifunctional pressure cooker.
+It does everything the Instant Pot does — pressure cook, sauté, steam, slow cook, sous vide, and keep warm — and more.
+Its additional features let you roast, bake, broil, and dehydrate foods.

-If you pressure cook a rotisserie chicken in the Duo Crisp, you can crisp the skin in the same appliance.
-You can also make crispy foods like French fries.
+Let’s say you decide to pressure cook a rotisserie chicken in the Duo Crisp.
+You can also crisp the skin in the same appliance.
+Making crispy foods like French fries (or anything else fried) is also easy.
+Not to mention, it’s healthier than heating a vat of oil.

-Instant Pot also came out with an air frying lid that you can purchase separately and attach to (almost) any 6-quart Instant Pot.is compatible with the Duo 60, Lux 60, Duo Plus 60, Ultra 60, Viva 60, Nova Plus 60, and Duo Nova 60.
+Instant Pot also came out with an air frying lid that you can purchase separately and attach to (almost) any 6-quart Instant Pot.
+The Instant Pot air fryer lid is compatible with the Duo 60, Lux 60, Duo Plus 60, Ultra 60, Viva 60, Nova Plus 60, and Duo Nova 60.

 - The best Instant Pots for 2020